Connected Vehicle Pilot: Safety and user perceptions evaluation

 The Department of Transport and Main Roads (Queensland) (TMR) is conducting an on-road field operational test (FOT) of a number of C-ITS safety applications, covering vehicle-to-infrastructure (V2I) use cases.
 These include:

-- Road Hazard Warning (RHW) – This warning alerts drivers that there is a risk they are travelling at an unsafe speed for a hazard up ahead, such as water on the road, road closures or a crash.
+- Road Hazard Warning (RHW) – alerts drivers that there is a risk they are travelling at an unsafe speed for a hazard up ahead, such as water on the road, road closures or a crash.

 C-ITS technologies will be retro-fitted to up to 500 public participants’ vehicles, and arterial and motorway infrastructure, in and around the City of Ipswich.
 The C-ITS Pilot will adopt European C-ITS Standards in line with the national direction led by Austroads.
 A standards-based approach enables interoperability between suppliers’ products and therefore maximises societal benefits.